As an Amazon Associate I earn from qualifying purchases.

-Even if you want a video monitor, audio monitors can make a great second monitor that you can use whenever you need a bit of extra range.
-Or you might get one to take on trips, so you can leave your video monitor mounted at home.
+Even if you want a video baby monitor, audio monitors can make a great second baby monitor that you can use whenever you need a bit of extra long range.
+Or you might get one to take on trips, so you can leave your video baby monitor mounted at home.

 There is a lot to like about this video baby monitor, including the maximum range which comes in at 1000 feet.

 This baby monitor comes with a 2.8 inch color screen, and comes equipped with infrared night vision as well.
 So, you will always be able to check and see just how your little one is doing.

 This baby monitor also comes with a two way talk feature and an ability to play up to 5 different lullabies.
 Both of these features will allow you to provide some comfort to your baby even when you’re not in the same room.

 The camera unit can be mounted on the wall, and is able to pan, title and zoom.
 So, you should be able to position it just right to get the view that you want.

 Other features include a room temperature sensor, and an ability to monitor up to four different cameras.